SadyhaMiren/raisinghumanityschild/README.md

 # raisinghumanityschild
-On care, ethics, and ontology in the age of succession
+On care, ethics, ontology and loving in the age of succession

 this repository asks a single question: